-- Reading under LED lights in our bedroom
+- Reading under LED lights in your bedroom

 These activities might feel like “winding down” before bed, but in reality, they turn on circadian alerting signals and turn down melatonin production.
-This combination makes it difficult to feel sleepy when we need to go to sleep.
-Instead of a 10 pm bedtime, we don’t fall asleep until midnight or later, capping our sleep opportunity to six hours.
+This combination makes it difficult to feel sleepy when you need to go to sleep.
+Instead of a 10 pm bedtime, you don’t fall asleep until midnight or later, capping our sleep opportunity to six hours.

 Putting Science Into Practice:

-By controlling our light exposure, we can restore our natural circadian rhythm, which will help us feel ready to go to bed when we need to go to bed.
+By controlling your light exposure, you can restore your natural circadian rhythm, which will help you feel ready to go to bed when you need to go to bed.

 - First, determine your ideal bedtime by working backward from your wake up time.
 If you need to wake up at 6 am to get the kids to school and make it to work on time and you want to give yourself an eight-hour sleep window, you should strive to be asleep by 10 pm.